MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-isp.md

     > [!NOTE]
     > If you request Exchange or Public peering in the future, business email addresses must be used to register ASN's, because Microsoft does not accept Gmail or other non-business email addresses.

-2. **Hardware to host MCC**: The recommended configuration will serve approximately 35,000 consumer devices, downloading a 2GB payload in 24-hour timeframe at a sustained rate of 6.5 Gbps.
+2. **Hardware to host MCC**: The recommended configuration will serve approximately 35,000 consumer devices, downloading a 2GB payload in 24-hour timeframe at a sustained rate of 9 Gbps with a 10 Gbps NIC.

 Disk requirements:
 - SSDs are recommended due to improved cache read speeds of SSD, compared to HDD.